censorship-no/ceno-docs/user-manual/en/intro/faq.md

 Ceno is not an anonymity tool.
 An attacker able to spy on your network traffic can see content being requested from or served to another user from your device.
 The attacker can also assess whether you are sharing a particular website, although they cannot list all the content that you are sharing.

-However, content being retrieved into the network for the first time or using [private browsing](../concepts/public-private.md) will travel over encrypted connections.
+However, content being retrieved into the network for the first time or using [Personal browsing](../concepts/public-personal.md) will travel over encrypted connections.
 See [how content retrieval works](../concepts/how.md) and the associated [risks](../concepts/risks.md) for more information.

 ## Resource usage